juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 5th goal would be recreating the 4-layer Mainboard PCB in KiCad, Target3001!, Eagle, Sprint Layout or similar. </br>
 6th goal upgrade the 386sx 16MHz CPU & old memory with MISTer FPGA io486 core running at 90MHz or similar,  </br>
 this would also require recreating the NEC SCSI in FPGA </br>
-7th goal recreate CCD sensor board in KiCad </br>
+7th goal recreate CCD sensor board in KiCad or similar. </br>
 8th goal upgrade CCD sensor pcb with Newer 16-Bit / 24-Bit ADC converters, highest precision / lowest jitter clock possible. </br>
 using different parts would increase price according, maybe an economic version could also be developed. </br>
 9th goal would be to create other film adapters different than a single drum, to allow scanning a complete roll of 35mm, 16mm, 8mm film. </br>